OlivierGagnon/Star-Ruler-2-Orchestra.txt-generator/README.md

 How to use:

 Open the program.
 Third tab to add ogg files to the playlist.
 Double click to remove.
+4th tab for adding victory songs, 5th for defeat songs.
+These will play when you're in an epic battle and either you or your opponent has most ships killed.

-4th tab to create orchestra.txt in the folder where this exe resides
+6th tab to create orchestra.txt in the folder where this exe resides

 Copy everything to music folder under data in SR2 folder.